 Assets sold with a simultaneous commitment to repurchase at a specified future date (repos) continue to be recognized in the statement of financial position and are measured in accordance with accounting policies for trading securities or investment securities if the repurchase price is not fair value at the time of reacquisition.
-The counterparty liability for amounts received under these agreements is included in financial liabilities measured at a mortised cost.
+The counterparty liability for amounts received under these agreements is included in financial liabilities measured at amortised cost.
 The difference between sale and repurchase price is treated as interest expense and accrued over the life of the repo agreement.
 Assets purchased with a corresponding commitment to resell at a specified future date (reverse repos) are not recognized in the statement of financial position, as the Bank does not obtain control over the assets.
 Amounts paid under these agreements are included in financial assets at amortised cost.
-The difference between purchase and resale price is treated as interest income and accrued over the life of the reverse repo agreements are included in financial assets at amortised cost.
+The difference between purchase and resale price is treated as interest income and accrued over the life of the reverse repo agreements.